-Lastly, does the type of business address matter?
-Yes it does.
-So what's the solution?
+So, does the type of business address matter?
+Yes, it does.

 It can seem overwhelming to sift through all of these options and decide what is best for you.
-Guess what, you don’t have to stress because we did the work for you.
+Guess what, you don’t have to stress because the work is done for you.

 Here’s a comprehensive list of business address options to consider when deciding what kind of business address to choose.
-Before we look at those, let’s dive into the details of what business addresses are and why they can help your business.
+Before looking at those, dive into the details of what business addresses are and why they can help your business.

 What is a Business Address